Blacksheep909/SpotMicroESP32-Nitro-Fork/README.md

-# SpotMicroESP32 Arduino Code- Nitro Fork
+# SpotMicroESP32 Arduino Code - Nitro Fork

 This fork of the SpotMicroESP32 project builds on the excellent foundation by michaelkubina.
 It introduces several enhancements, including new features for Arduino code integration, a custom PCB design, and support for the FS-i6X hobby controller, making it easier to control and expand the functionality of the SpotMicro robot dog.
 This version also uses the ESP32-DevKitC.
 Work-in-Progress!